Keith Moreland: Pro baseball career

-Named to College World Series All-Decade Team for the 1970s.
-Has second most career hits in College World Series history with 23 in 3 years (1973–75), behind only Sam Fuld of Stanford.
-On May 1, 2010, Moreland's Longhorn number 3 was retired by The University of Texas.

 Broadcasting career

 Moreland has worked as a color analyst for the radio broadcasts of Texas Longhorn football and baseball, as he is a former player for both teams.
 He has also worked as an occasional fill-in analyst for the Cubs telecasts on WGN-TV, WCIU-TV, and Comcast SportsNet Chicago when regular analyst Bob Brenly wasn't available.

 On February 16, 2011, it was announced that Moreland would be the Cubs' full-time radio color analyst on WGN-AM and the Cubs Radio Network, replacing the late Ron Santo.
 On November 6, 2013, he announced that he was stepping down from his position at WGN Radio to spend more time with his family.

-He is now announcing college football games for ASN.
+Moreland announces college football games for ASN.